mufpga/MicroFPGA-electronics/README.md

 ## Cite us
-Joran Deschamps, Christian Kieser, Philipp Hoess, Takahiro Deguchi, Jonas Ries, "MicroFPGA: an affordable FPGA platform for microscope control", bioRxiv 2022.06.07.495178.
+Joran Deschamps, Christian Kieser, Philipp Hoess, Takahiro Deguchi and Jonas Ries, "MicroFPGA: an affordable FPGA platform for microscope control", bioRxiv 2022.06.07.495178.

 The electronics was developed by Christian Kieser, EMBL (2020).